Embedded Functions

 Here’s how it works:

-Generate Configuration Package Metadata: The up CLI creates Crossplane package metadata, including dependencies on embedded functions.
+The up CLI creates Crossplane configuration package metadata based on your project, including dependencies on the embedded functions.

-Build the Configuration Package: All relevant YAML files (XRDs and compositions) are bundled into a Crossplane configuration package using the generated metadata.
+All relevant YAML files (XRDs and compositions) are bundled into a Crossplane configuration package using the generated metadata.

 Write the Packages to Disk: Embedded function and configuration packages are saved to a single .uppkg file, which up project push can use to push packages to the Upbound Marketplace.